 • Be in possession of a valid travel document.

 • Have health insurance which covers against all risks across the EU for a minimum of €50,000 per year, per person.

 • Be able to communicate adequately in either Maltese or English.

 • Be a fit and proper person, provable with a clean police conduct certificate, among other documents.

 How AE can help

 This is just a high level overview of each of the GRP requirements, and there are a number of other aspects to consider.
 Let AE manage the complexities of your unique application, helping to ensure a successful conclusion with minimal back and forth.
-Our services even include overseeing the obligatory appointment of an Authorised Registered Mandatory (ARM) who will appear on the client’s behalf and represent them during the application process.
+AE is a licensed Authorised Registered Mandatory who will appear on the client’s behalf and represent them during the application process.